M0M0-M/csc4792-project_team_28/README.md

-1. Business Understanding
+1. BUSINESS UNDERSTANDING
-1.1 Problem Statement
+1.1 PROBLEM STATEMENT

 The Zambia Government Gazette publishes official notices, legal updates, tenders, and public announcements.
 These documents are published in PDF format, and often unstructured, making it difficult for stakeholders such as lawyers, journalists, researchers, and the general public to quickly find relevant information.
 Manual searching is time-consuming and prone to oversight.
 There is a need for an automated method to classify Gazette notices into categories (e.g., legal notices, tenders, appointments, public warnings) for faster retrieval and analysis.

-1.2 Business Objectives
+1.2 BUSINESS OBJECTIVES

 The primary objective is to develop a system that automatically processes and classifies Gazette publications into predefined categories.
 Success will mean that end users can: